sketchrunner-org/sketchrunner_website/README.md

 3. Start with: `npm start`

-> Check package.json for the full list of scripts including testing, linting & random wizardry
+> Check package.json for the full list of scripts including testing, linting & other wizardry